Daufuskie Island: Culture and governance

 The island is home to the First Union African Baptist Church, which is Daufuskie's oldest building, and is still in use today as a place of worship.

 There are two historic lighthouses on Daufuskie Island: the Bloody Point Lighthouse, built in 1883, and the Haig Point Lighthouse, built ten years earlier.

 The island is part of Beaufort County, South Carolina, and has an elected council.
 The Daufuskie Island Council serves as the official voice between Daufuskie and the county and other stakeholder groups.

 Daufuskie had a long-standing tradition of self-governance, with the Beaufort County Sheriff's office responding only to emergencies.
 Due to an influx of tourism, the island requested a greater police presence to monitor visitors in 2018.
 The now-consistent police presence is resulting in an increased number of tickets and warnings for residents and visitors alike for golf cart registrations and open containers.

 Education

 Daufuskie Island School is a Beaufort County public school built in 1997.
 It is a modern facility with two classrooms, lunchroom and library.
 The students are in multigrade classrooms: pre-K through 2nd grade and 3rd grade through 5th grade.
 Generally there are around 15-18 students each year, and the school has significant community support and many volunteers on the island.

-Students in grades 6–12 are transported to Hilton Head Middle School and Hilton Head High School by a ferry.
+Students in grades 6–12 are transported to Hilton Head Island Middle School and Hilton Head High School by a ferry.
 On Daufuskie, these students take a small school bus to the ferry.
 Once the students reach Hilton Head, they are picked up by a county school bus and taken to their appropriate school campus.
 The entire trip is about an hour and ten minutes each morning and afternoon.
 The students often do their homework or simply nap during the boat ride.

+Daufuskie Island Independent School is a private school with grades 7 and 8.